FE or not FE? That is the question if you're looking for a cheaper Samsung flagship phone right now.

 Both phones ship with 128GB of storage, and you can add up to 1TB more via the microSD card slot on the Galaxy S20 FE and Galaxy S20.

 Galaxy S20 FE vs Galaxy S20: Battery life and charging

-This is one area where the Galaxy S20 FE should vault ahead of the Galaxy S20.
 The Galaxy S20 FE features a 4,500 mAh battery, which is the same size as the Galaxy S20 Plus.
 The Galaxy S20 has a smaller 4,000 mAh battery.

-Just don't expect the S20 FE to charge as fast as its more premium cousin.
+Don't expect the S20 FE to charge as fast as its more premium cousin.
 While the Galaxy S20 FE supports 25W charging, it ships with a 15W charger.
 The regular Galaxy S20 has a 25W charger in the box.